id4ac/id4ac.github.io/index.md

 - Large Language Models (LLMs), Large Vision Models (LVM) for special education
 - Technology-Based Intervention(TBI) for special education
 - Interactive design with children
+- Emerging Applications for special education

 Accepted works will be invited to present their submissions in a dedicated presentation or demo session.

 # Important Dates
+- Submission Deadline:	   (on or before) June 7, 2024 AoE
-- Participant submissions due: (on or before) April 15, 2024
+- Acceptance Notification: (on or before) June 28, 2024 AoE
-- Participants notified of acceptance: (on or before) May 1, 2024
+- Camera ready deadline:	 (on or before) July 26, 2024 AoE
+- Submission website:	     (on or before)  (TBA.
+Will use UbiComp official PCS )

 # Pre-workship Plans